adityaIyerramesh98/adityaIyerramesh98/README.md

 This is Aditya Iyer Ramesh, I know that sounds like a pretty strechy name, but yeah you can call me **"Aditya"**!!

-Apart from coffee, anthying which related _"Nanotechnology with Space propulsion/Space research"_ excites me to delve more onto the same.
+Apart from coffee, anthying which relates to _"Nanotechnology with Space propulsion/Space research"_ excites me on delving more into the same.
 Majored as a **ChemE Undergrad**, my _current research_ involves areas pertinent to:

   💡 **Computational Nanotechnology.**